Scholarships

 Eligibility criteria

-- A Canadian citizen or permanent resident
+- Holds Canadian citizenship or permanent residency status

-- Membership in the CHMS
+- CHMS Member

 - Cannot be a past recipient of the Dr Oreopoulos Memorial Scholarship